How to Dispose and Recycle Your Dishwasher: 4 Most Efficient Methods

 Disposing or Recycling Your Dishwasher: 4 Ways to Do it Right

-With appliance waste on the rise, the last thing you want to do is add one more dishwasher to a landfill.
-Luckily, it doesn’t have to come to that because, as shown below, there are plenty of practical and eco-friendly ways to dispose of your dishwasher:
+With appliance waste on the rise, the last thing you want to do is add one more dishwashers to a landfill.
+And while sometimes preventing dishwasher failure isn’t possible even with timely maintenance, luckily there are plenty of practical and eco-friendly dishwasher disposal methods available.

 #1 Recycle